Width: 140 cm

 This achievement is owed to a combination of Knight's own unique and patented designs which enabled the unparalleled utilisation of the piano's dimensions.
 Knight was able to use a larger soundboard and longer strings than are normally possible in a piano of this size, all while incorporating Knight's own designed drop-action that allows for an identical mechanical geometry found inside of the larger models that Knight produced.

-The strings in the K15 are designed to cross over at a much greater angle than can usually be achieved in an upright piano.
-All Knight frames were built on the girder principle, which reportedly has twice the strength of frames fitted to the average piano.
-This extra strength also allowed Knight to dispense the brace bar in the treble section, which claimed to have eliminated the "bad notes", which normally occur on each side.
-The frame is anchored to a four-post quarter-sawn hardwood back, with the soundboard secured between it and the iron frame.
-This exceptionally sturdy method ensures superior tuning stability and strength and is one of the largest contributing factors as to why Knight was considered a standard-bearer in piano manufacturing around the world.
+The strings in the K15 are designed to cross over at a much greater angle than can usually be achieved in an upright piano, so much longer strings can be installed which results in more volume and a better quality of tone.
+All Knight models in the 'K' range have a Knight-designed, full-perimeter frame which was built on the girder principle.
+These frames reportedly has twice the strength of frames fitted to the average piano and the extra strength of the frame allowed Knight to dispense the brace bar which is normally found in the treble section of upright pianos.
+The brace bar is required to pass through a notch in the long bridge which can cause tonal discrepencies in the notes either side.
+This Knight design claimed to have eliminated those "bad notes" and resulted in a more even tone.
+The frame is anchored to a four-post quarter-sawn hardwood back, with the soundboard secured between it and the full-perimeter, iron frame.
+This exceptionally sturdy method ensures superior tuning stability and strength, and is one of the reasons why Knight was considered a standard-bearer in piano manufacturing around the world.

 This K15 has been owned by the same family since it was purchased brand new in 1973.
 It was a treasured part of the family home and has benefited from regular servicing and care throughout its life.